Hello, and welcome to Ms. Antonacci’s English class blog! A little about me…

 After high school, I attended Georgia State University and earned my Bachelor of Arts degree in English.
 During my four years of undergrad, I served as the Vice President of Community Service for the National Society of Collegiate Scholars and Chapter President of Golden Key International Honour Society.
 These leadership opportunities have truly shaped me into the woman I am today, and I am so grateful for the amazing professors and mentors I encountered during my time at GSU.
 During my sophomore year, I started a partnership between Golden Key and Literacy Action, a non-profit organization in Atlanta dedicated to providing basic adult education.
 There, I discovered my undying love and passion for teaching and quickly added my secondary education concentration to my English degree.

 During my senior year at Georgia State, I worked as a recruitment intern for Teach for America, an organization that trains and places the top students in the country in the most high-need schools.
 I was accepted into the program as well, and spent my first two years out of college teaching some amazing students in rural eastern North Carolina.
 As much as I loved my students and my school, I felt a need to return to my community and make a change back home.
-As a result, I am now proudly a teacher at Pebblebrook High School!
+As a result, I am now proudly a teacher and yearbook adviser at Pebblebrook High School!

 More than anything, though, I love my students.
 I cannot imagine myself doing anything other than sharing my love of literature with some cool high school students!
 Everything I do, it’s for you.
-I cannot wait to hear your voice and your story.
+I can’t wait to hear your voice and your story.

 You have a voice and it is valid.